The 8 Types of Illusions Explained – ICEFLAGS

 The light isn’t moving at all, but your brain insists it is.
 This perception of movement where there is none is the autokinesis illusion.

 This illusion can lead to misjudging the movement of other aircraft at night.
-You might think another plane is moving when it’s not, or you might misinterpret its speed and direction.
+You might think another airplane is moving when it’s not, or you might misinterpret its speed and direction.
 And if you think a star or a far-off light is another aircraft, you might find yourself chasing phantoms across the night sky!

 How to Prevent the Autokinesis Illusion